jeffbeene/synthcity/README.md

 # SynthCity - An Infinite Procedural Cyberpunk City

 SynthCity is an interactive WebGL experience built with [Three.js](https://threejs.org/).
-Sit back and relax while autopilot takes you through the city, take the wheel and fly, or explore the endless world in “freeroam” mode - all while enjoying a curated synthwave playlist.
+Sit back and relax while autopilot takes you for a ride, take the wheel and drive, or explore the endless world in freeroam mode - all while enjoying a curated synthwave playlist.

 ## Setup